ropensci-archive/opendata/README.md

 ### Social media

 -   *Facebook* : [Rfacebook](http://cran.rstudio.com/web/packages/Rfacebook/index.html) provides an interface to the Facebook API.
 (K)
 -   *Google+* : [plusser](http://cran.rstudio.com/web/packages/plusser/index.html) has been designed to to facilitate the retrieval of Google+ profiles, pages and posts.
 It also provides search facilities.
-Currently a Google+ API key is required for accessing Google+ data.
+Currently a Google+ API key is required for accessing Google+ data. [tuber](https://github.com/soodoku/tuber) provides bindings for YouTube API.
+Only on Github for now.
 (K)
 -   [RedditExtractoR](http://cran.rstudio.com/web/packages/RedditExtractoR/index.html) can retrieve data from the Reddit API.
 -   [Rlinkedin](http://cran.rstudio.com/web/packages/Rlinkedin/index.html): is an R client for the LinkedIn API.
 -   *tumblr* : [tumblR](http://cran.rstudio.com/web/packages/tumblR/index.html) ([GitHub](https://github.com/klapaukh/tumblR)): R client for the Tumblr API ( <https://www.tumblr.com/docs/en/api/v2>).
 Tumblr is a microblogging platform and social networking website <https://www.tumblr.com>.
 (K)
 -   *Twitter* : [RTwitterAPI](https://github.com/joyofdata/RTwitterAPI) (not on CRAN) and [twitteR](http://cran.rstudio.com/web/packages/twitteR/index.html) provide an interface to the Twitter web API. [streamR](http://cran.rstudio.com/web/packages/streamR/index.html): This package provides a series of functions that allow R users to access Twitter's filter, sample, and user streams, and to parse the output into data frames.
 OAuth authentication is supported.
-(K)
+(K) Additionally, [RKlout](http://cran.rstudio.com/web/packages/RKlout/index.html) is an interface to Klout API v2.
+It fetches Klout Score for a Twitter Username/handle in real time.
+Klout is a silly ranking of Twitter influence.
 -   SocialMediaMineR is an analytic tool that returns information about the popularity of a URL on social media sites.

 ### Social science